To view the full job posting and apply for this position, go to: https://jobs.miracosta.edu

 Hourly Rate or Monthly Salary: Starting $5,388.67 per month

-Working Hours: One regular, full-time, 40 hours per week, 12 months per year on the Oceanside campus.
+Working Hours: Two regular, full-time, 40 hours per week, 12 months per year on the Oceanside campus.
 The work schedule will be Monday through Friday, 8:00 am - 4:30 pm.
 The person selected for this position will be subject to assignment to any district facility during any hours of operation.

 Special Instructions to Applicants: